Multani script

 Multani is a Brahmic script originating in the Multan region of Punjab and in northern Sindh, Pakistan.
-It was used to write Saraiki language, often considered a dialect of Lahnda group of languages.
+It was used to write Saraiki and Punjabi.
 The script was used for routine writing and commercial activities.
 Multani is one of four Landa scripts whose usage was extended beyond the mercantile domain and formalized for literary activity and printing; the others being Gurmukhi, Khojki, and Khudabadi.
 Although Multani is now obsolete, it is a historical script in which written and printed records exist.
 It was also known as Karikki and as Sarai.

 Background and origin

 The script is of Brahmic origin.
 The script originated from Landa script, a derivative of Sharada script.
 It share similarities with other Landa scripts such as Khojki and Khudawadi.

 Usage

 The script was used for routine writing and commercial activities.
 In the early 19th century it was adapted for literary usage when the Baptist Missionary Press produced metal fonts for the script in order to print Christian literature.
 The first book printed in the Multani script was the New Testament (1819).
 In the latter half of the 19th century, the British administration introduced the Arabic script as the standard for the languages of Sindh, which led to the demise of the Landa script of the region.
-The Multani script is no longer used and Saraiki is now written using an extension of the Arabic script.
+The Multani script is no longer used and Punjabi is now written using Shahmukhi in Pakistan and Gurmukhi in India.